Professional, evidence-based Theatre singing lessons designed to maximise your vocal potential.

 Singing techniques which insist that you should / must transition from one mode to another at a specific point in your range may work very well for Classical and Pop music, but are too inflexible to work in MT.
 This is not to say that MT singers' voices don't follow the same physical rules as others, rather that the MT singer is aware of those rules but knows how and when to bend them to serve them best.

 For example, a 'method' which states that you always have to shift from 'Head' to 'Chest' on your '2nd bridge', for example, is NOT suitable for MT work.
-There are occasions when an MT singer has to delay or advance the gear change from one register to another in order to maintain a consistent tone.
+There are occasions when an MT singer has to delay or advance the gear change from one register to another in order to maintain a consistent mood within the song.

-NB If you or your teacher are still thinking in terms of 'Head and Chest voices', you probably need to read this explanation.
+NB If you or your teacher are still thinking in terms of 'Head and Chest voices', you probably need to read this explanation: What exactly do 'head' and 'chest' voice mean?

 No, not at all.
 Although Belting (the exciting, high energy form of singing so prevalent in the West End and on Broadway) is an essential skill for any MT singer, it's a sound that's only briefly used in a song - you'd never Belt from beginning to end.
-The bulk of your singing therefore depends on skilful use of many different Voice Qualities or 'mixes'.
+The bulk of your singing therefore depends on skilful use of many different Voice Qualities.

 When training an MT singer, Andy will cover the following: